Capital Gains on Securities

 Long Term

-What is the tax liability on Capital Gains arising on sale of shares and securities in India?
+3. What is the rate of tax for a Non-Resident on Capital Gains arising on sale of following Capital Assets in India?

-Ans.
-The tax liability on capital gains on sale of shares and securities shall be as under:-
+The rate of tax on Capital Gains arising on sale of following Capital Assets to a Non- Resident shall be as under:-

 STCG